Simhyeon/rif/README.md

 # check after update is executed
 rif update -fc

-# Show status of only the given file
+# Show file status of only the given file
-rif status <File Name>
+rif list <File Name>

 ```